citp/privacy-policy-historical/a/av/avo/avonshop.co.uk.md

-> *The following text is extracted and transformed from the avonshop.co.uk privacy policy that was archived on 2012-06-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120619170253id_/http%3A//avonshop.co.uk/shop/security.htm%3F) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the avonshop.co.uk privacy policy that was archived on 2012-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121229210152id_/http%3A//avonshop.co.uk/shop/security.htm%3F) for the most accurate reproduction.*

 # Template

-Avon Privacy Statement  NEW
+Avon Privacy Statement

 |